 If you're planning a trip to LEGOLAND, you're in for a treat!
 We visited LEGOLAND California twice in the same year because our LEGO loving son loved it so much.
-The rest of us are not quite as excited about LEGOS, but we all had a lot of fun at this colorful and innovative theme park near San Diego, California.
+We've picked up a few LEGOLAND tips to help you make the most of your day.

 Wondering what you need to know to make your trip to LEGOLAND awesome?
 Here you go.

 My 6-year-old son was passionate about LEGOS and my 8-year-old daughter was not on our first trip to LEGOLAND California.
 Both children had a great day.
-The rides are perfect for their ages, and even visitors with a casual interest in the iconic bricks will be delighted and fascinated by LEGO sculptures throughout the park.
+The rides were perfect for their ages, and even visitors with a casual interest in the iconic bricks can be delighted and fascinated by LEGO sculptures throughout the park.

 Teens and adults will find no serious thrill rides at LEGOLAND.
 Most of the rides are built for guests of all ages, and some require adults to ride with young children.
 Some rides have minimum height requirements of 34-42 inches.
 However, even the roller coasters are tame by most theme park standards.
 My kids loved them.